bbatsov/batsov.com/_posts/2011-05-08-jvm-langs-scala.markdown

 ```

 This is point in the article when Ruby and Python are starting to get
-impressed. :-) (I should know - I've learnt about this feature after
+impressed. :smile: (I should know - I've learnt about this feature after
 I've written the first draft and got some negative feedback due to my
 oversight).